fruether/MyProject/folder/README.md

 }
 ```

-The next thing that is going to happen is a fact extraction on the files.
+Next we describe what is going to happen is a fact extraction on the files.
 This will take place in the [extract101meta](https://github.com/101companies/101worker/tree/master/modules/extract101meta) module.
-There are several kind of [extractors](https://github.com/101companies/101worker/tree/master/extractor) that are plugged into the [101worker](https://github.com/101companies/101worker/) and are referenced over the [language keyword](* **language**) inside the metadata values.
+There are several kinds of [extractors](https://github.com/101companies/101worker/tree/master/extractor) that are plugged into the [101worker](https://github.com/101companies/101worker/) and are referenced over the [language keyword](* **language**) inside the metadata values.
 The [extract101meta](https://github.com/101companies/101worker/tree/master/modules/extract101meta) module will now simply observe the language of an artefact, by using the result of [matches101meta](https://github.com/101companies/101worker/tree/master/modules/matches101meta) module, and execute the right [extractor](https://github.com/101companies/101worker/tree/master/extractor) module.

 Afterwards [fragmentMetrics101meta](https://github.com/101companies/101worker/tree/master/modules/fragmentMetrics101meta) module will do further processing of on the files using the previous result.

-After the first analyses steps on the metadata is performed the [101worker](https://github.com/101companies/101worker) will now continue to run the remaining rules.
+After the first analysis on the metadata the [101worker](https://github.com/101companies/101worker) will now continue to run the remaining rules.
 First the predicate rules will be executed.
-Rules of that type reference to a predicate that will be executed.
+Rules of that type refer to a predicate that will be executed.
 Some predicates use the result of the previous fact extraction hence that module has a dependency to [extract101meta](https://github.com/101companies/101worker/tree/master/modules/extract101meta).
-Further this rules aren’t run on every file but just the once that have the requested language.
+Further this rules are not run on every file but just the once that have the requested language.
 An example of the discussed rule type is:

 ```
 {